 What’s more, it’s seamless.
 Cut-scenes keep the action moving between bouts without a loading screen to spoil the immersion, and NetherRealm has chosen to make some of these interactive through quick-time events.
 Personally, I pretty much hate QTEs, yet Mortal Kombat X gets away with them by making the consequences entertaining but not particularly crucial.
 A character might get hurt or not, or executed painfully, or not, but it doesn’t really matter either way.

 Fighting not as fluid as past titles (mainly MK9).

+Mortal Kombat X combines cinematic presentation with all new gameplay to deliver the most brutal Kombat experience ever, offering a new fully-connected experience that launches players into a persistent online contest where every fight matters in a global battle for supremacy.
+For the first time, Mortal Kombat X gives players the ability to choose from multiple variations of each character impacting both strategy and fighting style.
+Players step into an original story showcasing some of the game’s most prolific characters including Scorpion and Sub-Zero, while introducing new challengers that represent the forces of good and evil and tie the tale together.